Departments of the Central Committee of the Socialist Unity Party of Germany: Transport and Communications

 The Transport and Communications Department (Abteilung Transport und Nachrichtenwesen) was responsible for areas of transport (Deutsche Reichsbahn, motor transport, shipping), traffic, postal services (Deutsche Post of the GDR) and telecommunications and was responsible for their implementation together with the central state institutions.
+It had a tangential role in press censorship in East Germany through its oversight over the Ministry of Post and Telecommunications; foreign publications in particular could effectively be banned by striking them of the Deutsche Post's newspaper roster, as for example happened with the Życie Warszawy in September 1980.

 The department originated in the Economic Policy Department.
 In November 1952, the Transport and Communications Department was created from the former Transport Sector in the Trade and Transport Department.
 It was renamed to Railway, Transport and Communications Department.
 It was very briefly abolished to again form a "super department" for economic policy in for a few months in 1957 and 1958.
 After further renaming, the department was again called Transport and Communications Department since 1972.